 In most cases, armpit lumps don’t require any treatment, just simple observation.
 If your doctor determines this is the case, you can use home remedies such as warm compresses and over-the-counter pain relievers to ease any discomfort.
 Lumps that don’t require treatment include those associated with:

 - viral infections

 - fibroadenoma (noncancerous breast lumps)

-The outlook for an armpit lump caused by cancer will depend on a variety of factors, including the stage of cancer and whether the tumors have spread to other parts of the body.
-For the best chance of recovery, it’s important to obtain a timely diagnosis.
-Even if you don’t think the lump is harmful, it’s best to contact your doctor for an accurate diagnosis.
+The outlook for an armpit lump caused by cancer depends on a variety of factors, including the stage of cancer and whether the tumors have spread to other parts of the body.
+For the best chance of recovery, it’s important you go to a doctor early on for diagnosis and treatment.